 Weinland also began recruiting members overseas.
 In Europe, someone in the Netherlands became interested and later a few in the UK and in November of 1999 Weinland made the first of many overseas trips to visit his followers.
 There are also a few members in Australia and New Zealand.
 As recently as 2004, he claimed only 5 members in Australia and a few more than that in New Zealand.

-Overseas, there are perhaps 3 dozen members in Australia and a similar number in the UK.
+Overseas, there have been several dozen members in Australia and a similar number in the UK.
 Estimates for BeNeLux and New Zealand are one to two dozen members in each of those locations.
 Within the US, the membership is widely scattered but with the heaviest concentrations near Cincinnati, Toledo/Detroit, Dallas, and central Georgia.

-Despite a widely scattered group, Weinland delivers the vast majority of sermons and travels most weekends to other locations around the US, Canada, Australia, the UK, and northwestern Europe.
-Sermons can be listened to "live" or via streaming audio on the internet.
+Despite a widely scattered group, prior to his imprisonment in February of 2013, Weinland delivered the vast majority of sermons and prior to his conviction traveled most weekends to other locations around the US, Canada, Australia, the UK, and northwestern Europe.
+Sermons were delivered "live" via streaming audio on the internet.
 Weinland also sends cassette tapes and archives sermons in MP3 format on the church website.

-Today, there is no oversight board in evidence, and Weinland claims that there are no members of the corporation, which has been renamed legally as The Church of God, Inc (EIN 341799827) even though doing business as the Church of God - PKG.
+There is no oversight board in evidence, which was mentioned during Weinland's criminal trial.
+Weinland claims that there are no members of the corporation, which has been renamed legally as The Church of God, Inc (EIN 341799827) even though doing business as the Church of God - PKG.
 Indications are that the Church of God is not recognized legally as a church outside the United Sates.
 The Church of God - PKG may now be structured as a "corporation sole".
 Ronald Weinland controls the church with a top-down structure.
 On December 13, 2008, Weinland ordained his wife Laura (who is the other of the Two Witnesses) as a Prophetess and placed her below him over the remainder of the church.

 Prior to 2008, Weinland had a few elders below him including Johnny Harrell and Terry Wrozek who would occasionally give sermons.
 Wayne Matthews in Australia gave his first sermon in the summer of 2007.
 Ralph Dowd of the Cincinnati area and Paul Worth of Georgia gave a few sermons a number of years ago.
 On December 13, 2008, Weinland ordained his wife Laura (who is the other of the Two Witnesses) as a Prophetess and placed her below him over the remainder of the church.